aredwood/nkh-pugm/README.md

 [nKH!]
 Password has been changed to: Medic!

 ### Autolock
-`!autolock <number of players to lock>` will automatically lock the server (`!lock`) when the specified player limit (18 in this example) has been reached.
+`!autolock <number of players to lock>` will automatically lock the server when the specified player limit (18 in this example) has been reached.

-`autolock off` or `autolock 0` will disable the autolock, until it is enabled (`!autolock 18`).
+`autolock off` or `autolock 0` will disable the autolock, until it is enabled.
 Additionally, autolock will disable itself after locking the server.

 NOTE: Every time a client connects, and autolock is enabled, the server will print out how many players are needed in order to reach the limit.